 2. A Re-enactment Of Draupadi’s Walk Across Fire, Thimithi, Tamil Nadu

-Thimithi or fire-walking is one of the less bizarre, yet unique traditions in India and is celebrated every year in October and November in honour of Draupadi, the wife of the five Pandava brothers in the epic Mahabharata.
+Thimithi or fire-walking is one of the less bizarre, yet unique Indian traditions and is celebrated every year in October and November in honour of Draupadi, the wife of the five Pandava brothers in the epic Mahabharata.
 This festival originated in Tamil Nadu and has also spread to other countries that have a large South Indian population.
 While, in some parts of the world, a walk across a bed of fire is sometimes done as a show of overcoming one’s fear or to show off extraordinary strength, in Tamil Nadu and countries like Sri Lanka, Singapore, Malaysia, Fiji, parts of South Africa and other countries, Thimithi is a re-enactment of Draupadi’s walk across a bed of fire to prove her innocence after the Kurukshetra battle.
 This ritual is observed in the villages where Draupadi is considered a village deity, to seek her blessings.
 Male devotees walk across a stretch of burning coal while balancing a pot of milk or water on their heads.
 It is believed that those who perform this act will be granted a wish or blessing by the goddess.

 3. The Kill Or Be Killed Festival, Bani Festival, Andhra Pradesh